microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 ## Description

 You can develop, test, and debug an Azure Function using developer tools that simulate the Azure hosting environment on your workstation (or GitHub Codespace).
 Once a function's code has been developed and tested locally, it can be published to Azure in a compute resource called a "Function App".
-A "Function App" in Azure is a hosting envrionment where your function code will be published to and made available to be invoked by other processes.
+A "Function App" in Azure is a hosting environment where your function code will be published to and made available to be invoked by other processes.

 - Create a "Hello World" Azure Function in Visual Studio Code that:
     - Uses an HTTP Trigger